aarongrando/Respre/README.md

 There are no restrictions on file formats (any browser-safe formats work), and no restrictions on the number of comps/breakpoints that it will display.

+## Pages
+You can add pages to your preview by creating folders within the `preview` directory.
+A navigation menu will appear when a subfolder is present.
+Set the subfolder name as the name of the page.
+Within the subfolder, include a collection of comp images named by resolution – just like the home page – to preview.

+See the `Inverse Colors` folder inside the `preview` boilerplate as an example.

 ## Good-to-knows
 Your image files do not need to match the resoltion which they are named.
 For instance, to show a Retina-quality preview at 1024px (`1024.jpg`), your static file should be 2048px wide (_at least_; 1024px is the `min-width`).